-Go to https://tk20web.uta.edu, and towards the bottom of the page, under the Username and Password boxes, there is link, "Click here to purchase or register your student account."
+Go to https://tk20web.uta.edu, and under the Username and Password boxes, there is link, "Click here to purchase your student account."
 This will take you to the payment gateway.

 No. Tk20 is a one-time only, non-refundable subscription that is good for seven years.
 This means your one-time Tk20 purchase will “be good” for the duration of your time in our program, provided you finish your course of study within seven years from the date you purchased your Tk20 subscription.
 You do not need to purchase Tk20 for every course or every semester.